DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/teacher-training-subjects.md

 ## Music

-As a music teacher you'll inspire pupils to develop a love of music and their talent as musicians.
+As a music teacher you'll help pupils to develop their talent as musicians.
+Whether in singing or playing an instrument, you'll develop their performance skills and ability to compose original pieces.

 <a href="https://getintoteaching.education.gov.uk/funding-and-support/scholarships-and-bursaries?funding_widget%5Bsubject%5D=music&button=#funding-widget">Tax-free bursaries of £10,000 are available for eligible trainee music teachers</a>.